Manitoba Liberal Party: 1940s and 1950s

-Manitoba Liberal Party: Declining popularity
+Manitoba Liberal Party: Declining popularity (1960s–1970s)

 Gildas Molgat, a protégé of Campbell, became party leader in 1961.
 Earlier that year, the party had formally renamed itself as simply the "Manitoba Liberal Party," over only scattered objections from Progressive diehards.
 Molgat prevented the Liberals from falling to third-party status during the 1960s, but never posed a serious threat to Roblin's government.

 Robert Bend, a former minister under Campbell, came out of retirement to lead the party in 1969.
-However, Bend's rural populism didn't play well with urban voters.
+However, Bend's rural populism did not play well with urban voters.
 Under his leadership, the party adopted a "cowboy"/"rodeo" theme for the campaign, which made it look and sound dated.
 The election that followed was an unmitigated disaster; the party dropped to only five seats, the fewest it had ever won.
 Bend himself was unsuccessful in his bid to succeed Campbell in his own riding.
-A succession of leaders, including Israel Asper (1970–1975), Charles Huband (1975–1978) and Doug Lauchlan (1980–1982) were unable to prevent the party's decline.
+A succession of leaders, including Israel Asper (1970–1975), Charles Huband (1975–1978), and Doug Lauchlan (1980–1982) were unable to prevent the party's decline.

 Well into the 1970s, the party was considered very right-wing for its time, despite the Liberal label.
 This was especially true under Asper's leadership; during his tenure as party leader Asper supported laissez-faire economics and an end to the welfare state—putting it to the right of the Tories.
 The party largely distanced itself from its right-wing past in the mid-1970s.
 By this time, however, the province was polarized between the Tories and the New Democratic Party of Manitoba (NDP, successor to the Manitoba CCF), and the Liberals were unable to present themselves as a viable alternative.
-The party bottomed out in 1981 election, when it was completely shut out of the legislature for the first time ever.
+The party bottomed out in the 1981 election, when it was completely shut out of the legislature for the first time ever.

-The 1980s
+1980s–1990

 In 1984, the party chose Sharon Carstairs as its new leader.
 She was elected to the assembly in the 1986 election, and in the 1988 election, led the party to 20 seats—its best showing since 1953—and official opposition status.
 This was precipitated by the unpopularity of Howard Pawley's New Democratic government, which allowed the Liberals to win the support of many centre-left voters.

 The Liberals' resurgence sparked hopes that they could win the next election.
 This proved to be a temporary recovery.
 The NDP revived under Gary Doer, and the Liberals slipped back into third place in the 1990 election with only seven seats, against 20 for the NDP and 30 for the Conservatives.
 Many in the party felt Carstairs had squandered their best chance of winning government in three decades.